marcovanest/CentralinoFluentQueryBuilder/README.md

 Features still in progress:
   - Unions
-  - Full support for table and field aliasses
+  - Insert
+  - Update
+  - Delete
+  - Subquery's
-  - Aggregate functions
+  - Tests (PHPUnit)

-Example can be found inside the index.php.
+Examples can be found inside the index.php